plarke0/startup/README.md

 ### Key features

+- Secure login and account management
+- Deposit money to multiple categories through customizable ratio profiles
+- Withdraw money from categories
+- Transfer money between categories
+- Ability to create, rename, and merge categories
+- Log all movement of money in each category
+- Displays total of all accounts with a central pie chart
+- Account data is persistently stored and can be accessed from any device

+### Technologies

+I am going to use the required technologies in the following ways.

 - **HTML** - Uses the correct HTML structure.
 There will be three HTML pages.
 One for signing up, one for logging in, and one for the budget application.
 - **CSS** - CSS that allows for adjustable screen sizes, makes good use of space, and makes good use of color, leading to an aesthetically pleasing experience.
 - **React** - Makes up the login/signup, updates totals/logs after useer input, and allows for the user to switch between interfaces in the budget page.